ifad/data-confirm-modal/README.md

 Use `dataConfirmModal.confirm()` passing any of the supported options, and pass an `onConfirm` and `onCancel` callbacks that'll be invoked when the user clicks the confirm or the cancel buttons.
+`onHide` callback will be invoked when the modal closes.

     dataConfirmModal.confirm({
       title: 'Are you sure?',